sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

 4. Define the operator's parameter structure and write the operator's interface

-  Notice: in the following context, {op_name} represent the name of operator, whose length is limited to 20. {chip_arch} represents architecture of chip, whose optional values are `bm1684x` or `bm1686` recently.
+  Notice: in the following context, {op_name} represent the name of operator, whose length is limited to 20. {processor_arch} represents architecture of processor, whose optional values are `bm1684x` or `bm1686` recently.

   a.
 Add the interface_{op_name}.c file in the ./src directory and implement the corresponding interfaces:

     void api_{op_name}_global, void api_{op_name}_local (calling void tpu_impl_{op_name}_global and void tpu_impl_{op_name}_local respectively)

     void shape_infer_{op_name} (infer shape and dtype of outputs from those of inputs).

   b.
 Additionally, users need to implement corresponding functions to parse the parameters passed from the frontend of toolchain based on the parameters required by the operator.
 Parameters are passed through a pointer to a `custom_param_t` array.
 Starting from the second element of the array, a `custom_param_t` structure contains information about a parameter, and the parameter value is stored in the corresponding member variables in `custom_param_t` (which includes integer, floating-point number, integer array, and floating-point array variables).
 The order of the parameters is the same as the order in which the user provides them when calling the TpuLang interface.
 The definition of the `custom_param_t` is as follows: